-After the diagnosis, at the start of each school year, during transitions from preschool to elementary school, to middle school, to high school, and beyond, individuals with ASD and their families have many questions: Which direction do we need to pursue?
+After the diagnosis, at the start of each school year, during transitions from preschool to elementary school, to middle school, to high school, and beyond, individuals with autism and their families have many questions: Which direction do we need to pursue?
 What is the best path?
 How do we achieve the goals we have set?
 How do we know if we are reaching our goals?
 And so on.
-Unlike most ASD interventions that focus on specific skills, COMPASS is a comprehensive consulting intervention designed to bring together the people with the most frequent interactions with the student – parents, teachers, therapists, etc. – to jointly identify the key social, communication, and independent work/learning skills that have a pivotal impact on other areas of development.
+Unlike most autism interventions that focus on specific skills, COMPASS is a comprehensive consulting intervention designed to bring together the people with the most frequent interactions with the student – parents, teachers, therapists, etc. – to jointly identify the key social, communication, and independent work/learning skills that have a pivotal impact on other areas of development.
 For example, a skill such as initiation impacts asking for help, starting a work task, and making social greetings.
 These pivotal goals must be identified and carefully crafted for the individual student and an evidenced-based intervention plan developed and modified based on the student’s needs, preferences, and strengths.
 The resulting COMPASS intervention plans are proven to result in better IEP outcomes compared to special education outcomes in general.
-Proven in three randomized controlled trials COMPASS doubles the IEP success of students with ASD.
+Proven in three randomized controlled trials COMPASS doubles the IEP success of students with autism.

 The Collaborative Model for Competence and Success (COMPASS) is an alternative framework for improving the quality of services and outcomes for children, youth, and adults with autism spectrum disorder.
 When we have an effective plan, we have balance.
 That is, our personal and environmental challenges we experience are supported and outweighed by our personal and environment supports.
 This is true for all of us.
-When individuals with ASD have supportive environments, they will experience competence and success.
+When individuals with autism have supportive environments, they will experience competence and success.

 COMPASS comes from 20 years of work first described in 1996 as the autism competency framework created for adults receiving community-based services, and more recently for children and youth.

-Unlike traditional behavioral consultation, COMPASS targets the pivotal skills underlying ASD (social communication, learning skills) that impact other areas of development.
+Unlike traditional behavioral consultation, COMPASS targets the pivotal skills underlying autism (social communication, learning skills) that impact other areas of development.
 Further, what makes COMPASS different is the focus on quality of life.
 COMPASS is based on the developmental theory that competency is the result of interactions between individuals and their environments (Ruble & Dalrymple, 1996).
 If we can carefully examine and identify the contribution that the environment makes toward reducing individual risk factors and enhancing protective factors, we can influence the development of important quality of life skills.
 Competence looks different across the lifespan and is person-specific.

 This diagram offers a brief overview of what each step of the COMPASS process looks like and how the consultation and coaching sessions will progress over the duration of the intervention.
 For further questions regarding the COMPASS consultation and framework, feel free to reach out to us by clicking here.